 - Lightly grease a baking dish with a pat of butter.

-- Season chicken breasts with salt and pepper; arrange chicken in a single layer in prepared baking dish and set aside.
+- Season chicken breasts with salt and pepper; arrange the chicken in a single layer in the prepared baking dish and set aside.

 - Add butter to a skillet and melt over medium heat.

 - Stir in the garlic and cook over medium heat for 4 to 5 minutes, or until lightly browned, stirring very frequently.
 DO NOT burn the garlic.

 - Stir in the rosemary and remove from heat.

 - Pour the prepared garlic butter over the chicken breasts.